FHantke/brave-browser-wiki/IPFS-Features.md

 - [ ] Verify that loading `https://dweb.link/ipfs/QmT5NvUtoM5nWFfrQdVrFtvGfKFmG7AHE8P34isapyhCxX/wiki/Mars.html` redirects you seamlessly to `https://bafybeicgmdpvw4duutrmdxl4a7gc52sxyuk7nz5gby77afwdteh3jc5bqa.ipfs.dweb.link/wiki/Mars.html`, and there's an `Open using IPFS` badge/button in the URL bar.
 Confirm that clicking `Open using IPFS` goes to `ipfs://bafybeicgmdpvw4duutrmdxl4a7gc52sxyuk7nz5gby77afwdteh3jc5bqa/wiki/Mars.html`.

 ### DNSLink
+- [ ] Verify that loading `https://ipfs.io/ipns/libp2p.io/` shows an `Open using IPFS` button in the URL bar, and clicking it redirects to `ipns://libp2p.io/`.
+Confirm it resolves and loads.

 ### IPFS Companion
 - [ ] Verify that toggling `IPFS Companion` to `On` via `brave://settings/ipfs` prompts you to install the extension.
 After clicking `Add extension`, confirm you get a notification that IPFS Companion was added to Brave, and are then taken to the `Set your IPFS preference` interstitial page.